- Estate Planning

 Can You Make a Will Online in Australia?

 Yes — and more Australians are doing so every year.
+Online Wills are legally valid in Australia when properly executed and witnessed.
 Online will platforms like Will Hero make the process simple, guided, and affordable compared to traditional legal services.

 But here’s the important part: Even if you create your will online, to make it legally valid you must still: